tagathag/Udacity-Front-End-Nanodegree---Arcade-Game/README.md

 ## Install

-By opening in any browser, I recommended Chrome, Firefox
+By opening in any browser using the link above, I recommended Chrome, Firefox.
+You can also download all the files in your pc and open the index.html file.

 ## Contributing